orsalmon/kuka_manipulator_gazebo/README.md

 ===========================
 This is a little project in ROS & Gazebo of 3DoF KUKA robotic arm.

-The manipulator gets [x y z] cordinates (m) and time duration (s), then does calculations and executes linaer trajectory with trapezoidal velocity profile.
+The manipulator gets [x y z] cordinates (m) and time duration (s), then does IK calculations and executes linaer trajectory with trapezoidal velocity profile.

 Prerequisites:
 ==============